Making Your Vision a Reality Using Focus Filters

 Evaluate Opportunities through the Lens of Focus Filters

-Before pursuing a new opportunity, ask yourself whether it aligns with your Core Values, mission, and strategic objectives.
+Before pursuing a new opportunity, ask yourself whether it aligns with your Core Values, vision, and strategic objectives.
 If the project doesn't pass this test, it might not be worth your time.

 Monitoring and Adapting Your Focus: Communicate and Reiterate